QuantumHannum/Coding-Lab-Descriptions/Schrodinger Time Evolution - Gaussian Pulse/Part 2: Adding Multiple Pulses.md

 ```

 ***
-After you made the above changes, and your code is working, here are some questions to consider:
+After you have made the above changes, and your code is working, here are some questions to consider:
 - Look at the plots of $\langle \sigma_x \rangle$, $\langle \sigma_y \rangle$, $\langle \sigma_z \rangle$ versus time.
-For an initial $|+x\rangle$ state and a $Z$ - axis Hamiltonian, which components change and which stay (approximately) constant?
+For an initial $|+x\rangle$ state and a $Z$-axis Hamiltonian, which components change and which stay (approximately) constant?
 - How do these expectation values behave across pulse boundaries?
 Can you see where one pulse ends and the next begins?
 You may want to increase `NumPulse` to see the full evolution of the expectation values.
 - Change the initial state to $|+z\rangle$ and rerun the pulse sequence.
-Do the resulting plots of the expextation values look like you would expect them to look?
+Do the resulting plots of the expectation values look like you would expect them to look?
 ***

 ## Activity 5: Pick random directions for applied field
-Real quantum algorithms rely on rely on sequences of rotations about different axes to build up useful quantum gates.
+Real quantum algorithms rely on sequences of rotations about different axes to build up useful quantum gates.
 Some gates require rotations around the x-axis, others around the y-axis, and many require combinations of both.
-We will now add to your code so that it will randomly select an axis from $\{X, Y, Z\}$ and then apply a pulse about that axis.
+We will now add to your code so that it will randomly select an axis from ${X, Y, Z}$ and then apply a pulse about that axis.
 By letting the computer choose the axis for each pulse, we can explore how the qubit state moves around the Bloch sphere under a variety of control sequences, and gain insight into how complex quantum operations are constructed from simple, axis-dependent rotations.

 Add to your code a simple list:
 ```python